jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 Where `ValueIndex` is the index of that term, for an attribute, for that entry.

-That way, inserting an value can be done this way.
+That way, inserting a value can be done this way.

 ```rust
 impl BooleanIndex {